 Director: John Boulting

 Remade in 2010 with Sam Riley playing the dazzling antihero Pinkie, Greene’s book is constantly ripe for cinematic interpretation.
 It’s the 1947 version, though, that stands the test of time.
-Richard Attenborough sparkles as the psychopathic gangster, while the criminal underbelly of interwar Brighton is also bought chillingly to life.
+Richard Attenborough sparkles as the psychopathic gangster, while the criminal underbelly of interwar Brighton is also brought chillingly to life.

 Trainspotting (Irvine Welsh)